 Fuengirola is among the most tourist-friendly locations on the Costa del Sol.
 It is located between the towns of Malaga and Marbella.
 The place is most well-known among tourists for its wide and long beaches and its friendly climate.
 The town also has numerous other facilities for its visitors and developed into an ideal location for people who are looking for a wonderful time in the winter.

-Why should people stay in Fuengirola during the winter?
+Why should people stay in Fuengirola during the fall, winter, or spring?

 Fuengirola has been an important tourist destination for quite some time.
 For winter visitors it lively town with and a good winter escape with nice, mild weather on most days.
 It is surrounded by many potential sightseeing places that you can visit while staying here.
 You will also find yourself enjoying the different aspects of the town itself including the local cuisine and the golden sandy beaches.